Our tasks

 Periodic benchmarking reports

-Rreports at sector or national level
+Reports at sector or national level

-The analysis and reporting of antibiotic use plays an important role in achieving the objectives of AMCRA and its partners united in the Antibioitc-covenants and the Belgian National Action Plan on AMR.
-After all, "measuring is knowing": detailed information in the form of 'bespoke' reporting of antibiotic use at farm and sector level can be used in order to address and monitor (excessive) antibiotics use in a targeted way.
-The 'Data Science and Analysis' Unit of AMCRA therefore plays a crucial role in communication to users and suppliers of antibiotics and awareness-raising among these target groups.
+The analysis and reporting of antibacterial use plays an important role in achieving the objectives of AMCRA and its partners united in the Antibiotic-covenants and the Belgian National Action Plan on AMR.
+After all, "measuring is knowing": detailed information in the form of 'custom-made' reporting of antibacterial use at farm and sector level can be used in order to address and monitor (excessive) antibacterial use in a targeted way.
+The 'Data Science and Analysis' unit of AMCRA therefore plays a crucial role in communication to and awareness-raising among users and suppliers of antibacterials.

 Clients

-The indicator TD100
+The indicator 'TD100'

 THE PRINCIPLE OF CALCULATING THE TD100

-- the DDDAbel or Defined Daily Dose Animal defined for Belgium
+- the DDDAbel or Defined Daily Dose Animal defined for Belgium (see further)

 - the total number of days that an animal was at risk of treatment.